quokka79/GPcalc/README.md

 Select Yes to make such an image.

 **HSB Brightness from** _(list selection, Default: Ordered channel)_
 Intensity values will be used from this raw data channel.
+You can also select the sum-of-ordered-and-disordered data (to avoid dimming pixels from the opposite order!) or select to make two HSB images, one from the sum and another from the IF channel.
+If you select an option requiring the IF channel but haven't given an IF channel above (i.e. you gave a '0') then you will be prompted to fix this in a subsequent window.

 **Lookup Table for HSB Images** _(list selection)_
 GP values will be colourised according to this LUT.